/ BLOG

 Advantages and Disadvantages of Being a Sole Trader

-Once you have an idea in mind for your business, one of the first decisions you will make is to consider what business structure works for you.
-For many small business owners, they start their new venture by choosing the sole trader structure.
+Once you have an idea in mind for your business, you will have to decide what business structure works for you.
+For many small business owners, they start their new venture as a sole trader.

 Advantage: Being your own boss

-This is one of the main benefits of working as a sole trader.
-If you ask a sole trader what’s the best thing about being in business for yourself, they will likely tell you it’s being your own boss.
-You can finally run things the way you want without the pressure of a manager looking over you and questioning your every decision.
-You can make the big calls and distribute funds and resources as you see fit.
+If you ask a sole trader what’s the best thing about their job, they will likely tell you it’s being their own boss.
+You can run things the way you want without the pressure of a manager looking over your shoulder.
+You can make the big calls and distribute funds as you see fit.
 It can also give you greater control over your work/life balance.
-If you aren’t up for working today, then you don’t have to!
-No one is there to tell you otherwise.

 While being your own boss certainly has its advantages, too much of a good thing can hurt you in the long run.
-You cannot share responsibility between a business partner or co-founder under this business structure, and having all decisions made by you can be incredibly stressful.
-While you can employ workers to help you, ultimately you cannot delegate the final say to anyone else.
-From accounting and tax to social media and marketing, the buck will stop at you at the end of the day.
-Therefore, you will have to put on many hats and broaden your skills if your sole trader business is going to succeed.
+You cannot share responsibility between a business partner or co-founder, and having all decisions made by you can be stressful.
+From accounting and tax to social media and marketing, you will have to don many hats and broaden your skill set if your sole trader business is going to succeed.

-Setting up a sole trader business in Australia is relatively simple compared to other business structures.
-To get started, all you need is an Australian Business Number (ABN) and get a business name through the Australian Business Register (ABR).
-Then you will need to contact the Australian Tax office (ATO) to ensure they are connected in the ATO’s systems.
-From there, you are basically good to operate.
+Setting up a sole trader business in Australia is relatively simple.
+To get started, all you need is an Australian Business Number (ABN) and a business name through the Australian Business Register (ABR).
+Then you will need to contact the Australian Tax office (ATO) to ensure your ABN and ABR are connected.

 Disadvantage: No flexibility in your tax